 Of the nine participants who received a survey, eight completed and returned it.
 Overall, respondents found the Guide useful and identified areas in each section to make it more usable for measure developers.
 Specifically, respondents noted the need for more concrete guidance and illustrative examples for the type of evidence and testing that they can provide to support an attribution model.
 Developers also sought to understand how this attribution guidance would be incorporated into the measure information form used in the NQF endorsement process or the measure selection process.
 Respondents added that incorporating clinician feedback into the model evaluation would help bring out logic issues, such as accounting for patients that move seasonally.
 Respondents also cited operational data challenges to develop and share the attribution models and results, including challenges adapting electronic health records systems.
-Finally, the respondents encouraged the development of an electronic tool that would permit the inclusion of additional context-sensitive guidance of the current Attribution Model Selection Guide, as well as an index of existing attribution models and the performance measures to which the models apply.
+Finally, the respondents encouraged turning the Attribution Model Selection Guide into an electronic tool that would allow the inclusion of guidance that could be tailored to the user's specific needs and the context of their attribution model as well as an index of existing attribution models and the performance measures to which the models apply.